h335h/h335h/README.md

 ---

-*Open to collaborations, bioinformatics internships, or just a chat about science and code!*
+*Open to collaborations, bioinformatics internships, and networking opportunities!*